Skip to Content

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 As an Amazon Associate I earn from qualifying purchases.
 Learn More

 As a human dad to 6 dogs, I have a ton of love in my life.
 I’m constantly grounded by them.
-Anytime I come home from work, they greet me at the door like it was the first time they ever saw me.
-No matter what the world did to me that day, good, bad or indifferent, their love and loyalty is unshakable.
+Anytime I come home from work, they greet me at the door like it’s the first time they’ve ever seen me.
+No matter what the world did to me that day, good, bad, or indifferent, their love and loyalty is unshakable.
 If I didn’t know any better, I would swear dogs are angels walking amongst us.

-Our dogs can make sense of the ground, the grass, mountaintops, cliffs, lakes and anything nature related.
+Our dogs can make sense of the ground, the grass, the mountaintops, cliffs, lakes, and anything nature-related.
 What they cannot make sense of is the commercialization of the world.
 When I observed his actions that day I realized that a dog’s innocence is forever.
-It doesn’t matter what century you’re living in, dogs are and always will be our best friends.
+It doesn’t matter what century you’re living in; dogs are and always will be our best friends.

-When we take our dogs for a walk, they’re not thinking to themselves, oh yeah, there’s the same trees that I see everyday.
-No, they’re appreciating the nature that surrounds them and has been there since the basement of time.
+When we take our dogs for a walk, they’re not thinking to themselves, “Oh yeah, there’s the same trees that I see every day”.
+No, they’re appreciating the nature that surrounds them and has been there since the beginning of time.

-People are smarter than dogs, that’s true, but there i’s so much to be learned from our beloved pets too.
+People are smarter than dogs, that’s true, but there’s so much to be learned from our beloved pets, too.

 Ferris Bueller was right in 1986 when he said, “Life moves pretty fast, if you don’t stop and look around once in a while, you could miss it.”